You see the price of crude oil out there, ladies and gentlemen?

 And then that started to change.

-It came metrosexuals, which meant that they got facials, manicures, pedicures, uh started waxing the hair off their chests and their backs and so forth and so and that didn't fly well because that's not what women want, Lauren Hutton, even though that's what the feminists created.
+They became metrosexuals, which meant that they got facials, manicures, pedicures, started waxing the hair off their chests and their backs and so forth and so on.

 So we went from metrosexual to wuss.

-And now there's a story in one of the UK papers about retrose, the reemergence of real men.
+And now there's a story in one of the UK papers about retrosexuals, the re-emergence of real men.

 So she's right, and she doesn't even know it.

-Now I don't know gay guys wrote the script for sex in the city.
+Don't know gay guys wrote the script for sex in the city, but apparently she's never seen the show.

-Now, this is in the fourth hour of today, which nobody sees, which is why I played you the uh soundbite from.
+Now, this is in the fourth hour of today, which nobody sees, which is why I played you the soundbite phone.

 Open line Friday, Rush Limbaugh, more fun than a human being should be allowed to have.